History

 A lot goes into orchard management.
 As mentioned above, we mulch with hay whenever possible for weed suppression and cultivation of a healthy root zone.
 We utilize untreated trap crops and sacrifice the fruit to certain pests in the hope that it prevents them from entering the orchard proper and causing damage.
 We collect fallen apples and diseased prunings for burning so they don’t serve as vectors for future pest and disease development.
 In short, we do everything we can to reduce the need to spray — indeed, it’s a rare grower who is enthusiastic about spraying anything.
 Whether you’re spraying conventional or unconventional nutrients, pesticides, fungicides, herbicides, or even beneficial bacteria, it’s a time-consuming, fuel-eating, equipment-wearing hassle, and often a very expensive and potentially dangerous one.
 If a farmer is spraying anything, it’s because he or she truly thinks their crop and livelihood depends on it.
 Talk to us — most farmers would love a chance to have an honest discussion about growing practices rather than be bound by the are-you-organic-or-not litmus test.

 Organic chemicals and materials can be abused as much as conventional ones, can be just as bad for pollinators, and can also accumulate to the detriment of the environment.
 In addition, decreased efficacy often means increased application.
 You can go out of your way to avoid synthetic chemicals derived from fossil fuels, but if you have to spend more time on your tractor burning fuel and compacting the soil in order to apply them, is that sustainable?
-Rather than lecture you on our definition of sustainability, we will keep an updated list on this website of what we spray and why, as well as this discussion of practices, as it evolves, and you can decide for yourself if this meets your definition of sustainability.
+Rather than lecture you on our definition of sustainability, we will keep an updated list on this website of what materials we use in our orchard and why, as well as this discussion of practices, as it evolves, and you can decide for yourself if this meets your definition of sustainability.

 AgriPhage: OMRI-listed, contains bacteriophages that specifically target the bacterium responsible for fireblight.
 After several years of steadily increasing fireblight pressure in the orchard, we have finally found a biological product that can make even the worst shoot blight take a seat on the bus like everybody else.